CESC-Sustainable Smart Cities

 The course covers policy and technical issues related to sustainable transportation.
 The course begins by discussing the concepts, viewpoints and fundamentals essential for understanding sustainable transportation planning.
 Tools used to assess sustainability of transportation facilities and neighborhoods are introduced next.
 The course also presents design options in support of green infrastructure and transportation, including livable street design, and traffic calming applications.
 The course is expected to expand students' knowledge base on sustainable transportation issues and help them understand the concept of sustainable transportation toward the development of sustainable smart cities.

 CESC 610.
-Health and Liveability.
+Health and Livability.
 3 Hours.

 This course will address the multidisciplinary aspects of urban environmental quality and its impact on human well-being.
-It will provide a critical appreciation of the factors which influence health, well-being and quality of life within contemporary urban environments, demonstrate the importance of genomics and health informatics in developing strategies for improving the health and well-being of urban citizens, explore the importance of urban design and the contribution of the development of food smart cities in improving both urban health and liveability, and understand the increasingly important role of Information and Communications Technology (ICT) in facilitating delivery of effective and responsive urban health, well-being, and quality of life strategies.
+It will provide a critical appreciation of the factors which influence health, well-being and quality of life within contemporary urban environments, demonstrate the importance of genomics and health informatics in developing strategies for improving the health and well-being of urban citizens, explore the importance of urban design and the contribution of the development of food smart cities in improving both urban health and livability, and understand the increasingly important role of Information and Communications Technology (ICT) in facilitating delivery of effective and responsive urban health, well-being, and quality of life strategies.

 CESC 612.
 Green Buildings.
 3 Hours.